internetarchive/openlibrary/scripts/solr_builder/README.md

 ./index-works.sh
 ```

-Works took 29 hrs (18081999 works, 13 May 2019, OJF) with 5 cores and orphans also running simultaneously.
+Works took 27 hrs with 5 cores and orphans also running simultaneously.
 Note only one batch took that long; all other batches took <18 hours.
+(27 hrs, 18188010 works, 10 June 2019; 29 hrs, 18081999 works, 13 May 2019, OJF)

 And start all the orphans in sequence to each other (in parallel to the works) since ordering them is slow and there aren't too many if them: